mrpedrobraga/mrpedrobraga.github.io/nano/articles/reference_types.md

 }
 ```

-But notice that in this rust code, you're explicitly creating a variable inside the scope, then returning its address.
-In nano, you create a 'slot' and the value the slot holds is implicitly placed... somewhere...
+But notice that in this rust code, you're explicitly creating a variable inside the scope, then taking its address.

+In nano, you never create that variable.
+You create a 'slot' and the value the slot holds is implicitly placed... somewhere...

 As nano can clearly see that you want to export a slot to the outer scope, it choses to preallocate space for that value on the outer scope!!!